10-3-pursuit/project-startup-challenge-fullstack/README.md

 1. The app may, optionally, fetch and incorporate third party api data.

-1. You must choose at least 2 of these Differentiating Features ( or submit options of your own) outside of the CRUD functionality:

-   - Shopping Cart
-   - Favorites Feature
-   - Filtering and showing results by subject e.g. genres, tags, favorites, items in cart
-   - Comments on a resource that persist in the JSON server
-   - Sorting some data
-   - Searching for data
-   - Light Mode/Dark Mode
-   - Programmatic Image Upload
-   - Error Components
-   - 404 Page

 #### Routing

 Use of React Router v6.2.1 is required. `npm install react-router-dom@6.2.1`